-Table Base Information Population Approach Assumptions Name Reference Item Actual / Estimate methodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual Scheduling Tool Description The 'description' categories are pre-populated by the AER for this template.
+Table Base Information Population Approach Source Methodology Assumptions Name Reference ltem Actual / Estimate Source wethodology Assumptions Table 2.1.1: Revenue by service 2.1.1.a Description, Reporting period - Amount excluding related party transactions, Reporting period - Related party transactions Actual(except for estimate of revenue attributable to Atlas) Jan 2019 - Feb 2019: Scheduling Tool Mar 2019 - Dec 2019: PypIT Description The 'description' categories are pre-populated by the AER for this template.
 Reporting period -Amount excluding related party transactions Direct Revenue Revenue by service is sourced from the WAP template.
-DDP uses a document known as a "scheduling tool" which compiles data from various shippers in order to complete the nominations, schedules and deliveries for each service.
-This tool is maintained in excel with the data from the tool is then populated in a spreadsheet which calculates the appropriate charges and volumes to be invoiced to the shippers.
+Jan 2019 - Feb 2019: DDP uses a document known as a "scheduling tool" which compiles data from various shippers in order to complete the nominations, schedules and deliveries for each service.
+This tool is maintained in excel, the data from the tool is then populated in a spreadsheet which calculates the appropriate charges and volumes to be invoiced to the shippers.
 DDP has included other revenue items that is not sourced from this tool.
 These include miscellaneous revenue from non-gas transportation activities.
-SAP Revenue Reporting period -Related party transactions DDP related party revenue was extracted from the SAP trial balance (TB).
+Mar 2019 - Dec 2019: Revenue by service is sourced from the WAP template where a revenue transaction report that discloses revenue by service types, was downloaded from the PypIT for the